London Declaration: History

 The declaration stated vis-à-vis India:

 The Government of India have ... declared and affirmed India's desire to continue her full membership of the Commonwealth of Nations and her acceptance of the King as the symbol of the free association of its independent member nations and as such the Head of the Commonwealth.

-This formula has since been deemed to be a sufficient precedent for all other countries.
+This formula has since been deemed a sufficient precedent for all other countries.

-The issue had been discussed at the 1948 Prime Ministers Conference, the agenda of which was dominated by the imminent decisions of two states—India and Ireland—to declare themselves republics.
+The issue had been discussed at the 1948 Prime Ministers' Conference, whose agenda was dominated by the imminent decisions of two states—India and Ireland—to declare themselves republics.
 At the meeting, Indian Prime Minister Jawaharlal Nehru proposed a Ten Point Memorandum on the settlement between India and the Commonwealth.
-The Cabinet Committee on Commonwealth Relations recognised that Nehru's proposals could not constitute a basis for continued Commonwealth membership, and that a further conference would be required.
+The Cabinet Committee on Commonwealth Relations recognised that Nehru's proposals could not constitute a basis for continued Commonwealth membership and that a further conference would be required.

-On 16 May 1949, during the Constituent Assembly Debates for the composing of a republican constitution, Nehru declared in the assembly that:
+On 16 May 1949, during the Constituent Assembly Debates for the composition of a republican constitution, Nehru declared in the assembly that:

 We join the Commonwealth obviously because we think it is beneficial to us and to certain causes in the world that we wish to advance.
 The other countries of the Commonwealth want us to remain there because they think it is beneficial to them.
 It is mutually understood that it is to the advantage of the nations in the Commonwealth and therefore they join.
 At the same time, it is made perfectly clear that each country is completely free to go its own way; it may be that they may go, sometimes go so far as to break away from the Commonwealth...Otherwise, apart from breaking the evil parts of the association, it is better to keep a co-operative association going which may do good in this world rather than break it.